JustinSwain/Cholesteric3D/README.md

     Navigate to your data folder and click on Results_Paraview_..vtu.
   </li>
   <li>
-    Click "Apply" in the right-side properties browser.
+    Click "Apply" in the left-side properties browser.
   </li>
   <li>
     In the top menu bar, find Filters>Alphabetical>Cell Data to Point Data.
 Click "Apply."